berthubert/ThingPool/README.md

 Many threads can use getLease() at the same time, and returns are of course also threadsafe.

+If you no longer need a lease, you can call its release() method to return it to the pool.
+If you think the state of your object is bad, you can call the abandon() method, which will delete the object and not return it to the pool.

-If you allow ThreadPool to go out of scope (or if you destroy it) while there are still active leases, this will throw an exception and likely kill your process.
+If you allow ThingPool to go out of scope (or if you destroy it) while there are still active leases, this will throw an exception and likely kill your process.
 Don't do this.
 There is likely no better robust way to deal with this situation.

-And that's it.
+# Including ThingPool
+You can simply include the thingpool.hh file.
+There is a small Makefile in this repository, and you can use that to build the testrunner to exercise the code.

+# That's it
 Enjoy, feedback is welcome on bert@hubertnet.nl !